 There are a number of ways to pay for rehab such as:

-- Insurance: You can inquire from your insurance company about the coverage.
+- Insurance: You can inquire with your insurance company about the coverage.
 Some Austin rehab facilities also accept public insurance such as Medicaid.

 - Loans: The main goal is to recover from the addiction.
-Therefore, based on your financial circumstances and credit, you can take a loan to help you pay for the fees at an Austin treatment center.
+Therefore, based on your financial circumstances and credit, you may be able to take a loan to help you pay for the fees at an Austin treatment center.

 - Grants and Scholarships: You can apply for a grant through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This will help fund your treatment if you’re struggling to obtain financing or if you don’t have insurance.
 Through SAMHSA’s website, you can find out if you qualify to receive a grant.

-- Out-of-Pocket Payment : If you’re able, you can opt to pay for your treatment completely out-of-pocket.
-But, if you’re unable to, you may have friends or family members who are willing to help you pay for your treatment at a rehab center Austin.
+- Out-of-Pocket Payment: If you’re able, you can opt to pay for your treatment completely out-of-pocket.
+But, if you’re unable to, you may have friends or family members who are willing to help you pay for your treatment at a rehab center.